 We have an incredible community of faculty, staff, and students, who have pivoted quickly and are demonstrating a resilience perhaps not required since World War II.
 IUSD faculty and staff have rapidly transformed didactic curricula to online formats and reconfigured spacing in the classroom, labs, and clinics to ensure safe physical distancing and to mitigate aerosol production and transmission.

-The timing of our reopening has been dependent upon university and state mandates.
-Now that IU has released its return-to-campus guidance, IUSD can answer many of the questions posed by our various constituencies.
-As the status of the pandemic in the city, county, and state is dynamic, we will update these questions and answers whenever there is new information.
+Dental school operations are dependent upon university and state mandates.
+The Frequently Asked Questions and answers below can answer many of the questions posed by our various constituencies.
+As the status of the pandemic in the city, county, and is dynamic, we will update these questions and answers whenever there is new information.

 General Frequently Asked Questions (FAQs)